 box = vehicle.bounding_box print(box.location) # Location relative to the vehicle. print(box.extent) # XYZ half-box extents in meters.

-- The autopilot mode will subscribe them to the Traffic manager, and simulate real urban conditions.
+- Autopilot mode will subscribe a vehicle to the Traffic Manager to simulate real urban conditions.
 This module is hard-coded, not based on machine learning.

 # Turn on position lights current_lights = carla.VehicleLightState.NONE current_lights |= carla.VehicleLightState.Position vehicle.set_light_state(current_lights)

 carla.Walker work in a similar way as vehicles do.
 Control over them is provided by controllers.

 - carla.WalkerControl moves the pedestrian around with a certain direction and speed.
 It also allows them to jump.